harrisdevv/harrisdevv.github.io/_posts/2022-06-25-Working-Remotely-In-My-Way.md

 ---
 layout: posts
 title: Work remotely
-date:   2022-06-25 10:39:25 +0700
+date:   2022-06-25 18:39:25 +0700
 categories:
 - remotework
 tags:
 - Write/start
 ---
-Remote working is becoming a favorite working style of people all over the world, especially with the unpredictable developments of the covid epidemic.
+Remote working is becoming a favorite working style of people all over the world, especially with the unpredictable outbreaks of the covid epidemic.
 Typically in the technology sector, large technology companies such as Facebook, and Google allow more employees to work remotely.
 The shift to a remote working model represents huge changes in the management of large companies.
 In keeping with the spirit of working remotely, I also wanted to share some ways that I can work remotely more effectively.
 Let's get started.

 So what is effective?
 In my simple mind, Among Peter Drucker's management philosophies, I like some of his thoughts on effective work is doing two things: Choose the right thing to do and then do it right.
 This blog will focus on the second work, which is how to "accomplish more" while doing work remotely.